Medial-EarlySign/MR_Wiki/Tutorials/03.Create Samples/index.md

 Create a tab-separated MedSamples file describing prediction times and outcomes for each patient: [MedSamples format](../../Infrastructure%20Library/MedProcessTools%20Library/MedSamples.md).

 Use the Python API when possible to generate MedSamples.
 Each row typically contains a patient identifier, prediction time, outcome (0/1 or numeric for regression), outcome time, and optional split/metadata fields.
+This is the core step for defining the prediction target for training and testing.
+This is one of the main differences between each model.

 Suggested process: